-- Identify current employability skills, strengths and areas for improvement with explanations of these. - Identify and describe the job roles of at least 3 employment options in the sector - Complete tailored preparation for an appropriate work placement including a tailored C.V., appropriate covering letter and demonstration of good interview skills.
+- Identify their 'end of course' employability skills, strengths and areas for improvement with explanations of these. - Identify and compare at least 3 employment options that are suitable for the student via Kudos AD and provide evidence to show this. - Complete tailored preparation for an appropriate work placement including an up-to-date tailored CV and appropriate covering letter demonstrating good grammar, spelling and punctuation skills, and demonstration of good interview skills. - Completion of good skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement.
+LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).